TDarkShadow/iheartnewvegas/main.md

 bNoDeadMoneyTeleport=1
 ```

-> Stops the game from teleporting the player to the DLC entrance at both Dead Money and Lonesome Road.
+> ℹ️ Stops the game from teleporting the player to the DLC entrance at both Dead Money and Lonesome Road.

 **falloutcustom.ini (Optional)**:
 - Click the **Tools** ![Tools](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/MO_ini.png) button, and click **INI Editor**.
 Paste the following into **falloutcustom.ini**.